 Conductors and soloists

-In 2019, Magali recorded three new song cycles by Deirdre Gribbin, Ailis Ni Riain, and Fuhong Shi, with the Tionscadal na nAmhrán Ealaíne Gaeilge/Irish Language Art Song Project.
-On the ATMA Classique label, she can be heard in Berlioz’s 25 Romances for Voice and Guitar and Ana Sokolovic’s Sirens.
-She also self-produced her first recital album Muses, which made Radio-Canada’s 2017 “50 Albums of the Year” list.
+In the summer of 2019, with the Tionscadal na nAmhrán Ealaíne Gaeilge/Irish Language Art Song Project, she has recorded three new songs cycles by Deirdre Gribbin, Ailis Ni Riain and Fuhong Shi.
+On the ATMA Classique label, she can be heard in Berlioz's 25 romances for voice and guitar and Ana Sokolovic's Sirens.
+She also self-produced her first recital album Muses, which made Radio-Canada’s 2017 “50 albums of the year” list.

 French-Canadian mezzo-soprano Julie Boulianne is acclaimed for the vocal agility and expressive power of her dark-hued tone, focusing on the works of Berlioz, Mozart, and Rossini.
 The Independent recently said, “Julie Boulianne’s Marguerite is gloriously sung, her sound replete with grace and power.”